ddo72/Rebels.ShortLink/README.md

 curl --location 'https://localhost:7127/decode/{id}' // replace id with the correct one

 ### RedirectToOriginalUrl
+I am not sure that I understand the requirement correctly.
+The API primarily focuses on resources and enables clients to interact with them.
+Redirects are generally not effective in an API context, as most clients interacting with an API do not function like web browsers.

 curl --location 'https://localhost:7127/RedirectToOriginalUrl/http%3A%2F%2Fsh.ort%2F{id}' --data ''  // replace id with the correct one